Basics of protecting honour, dignity, and business reputation

 The Supreme Court has repeatedly emphasized that a reference from the above-mentioned Subsidiary is proper and admissible evidence.

-Compensation for moral damage is a common measure in disputes over the protection of honor, dignity, and business reputation.
+Compensation for moral damages is a common measure in disputes over the protection of honour, dignity, and business reputation.

-However, assessing moral damage is a rather complex process, and in most cases, the amount of compensation depends directly on the court’s discretion.
-Courts rarely satisfy claims for full compensation for moral damage, usually reducing the amount of compensation to between 5,000 and 20,000 hryvnia.
+However, assessing moral damages is a rather complex process, and, in most cases, the amount of compensation depends directly on the court’s discretion.
+Courts rarely satisfy claims for full compensation for moral damages, usually reducing the amount of compensation to between 5,000 and 20,000 hryvnias.

 Post-trial protection